nrealus/stnu-conflicts/README.md

 Dynamic controllability (DC) of STNUs is most often simply checked as being satisfied or not.
 However, in the non-DC case, it can be interesting to retrieve some "conflicts" providing a reason as to why the STNU is not DC.
 These take the form of a set (conjunction) of linear inequalities.
-The interest in them comes from the possibility to use them as conflicts in a conflict-driven or conflict-directed framework or solver.
+The interest in them comes from the possibility to use them as conflicts (disjunctions) in a conflict-driven or conflict-directed framework or solver.
 As a matter of fact, the code in this repository was developed as a first step to integrate STNU DC-checking in a planner based on a hybrid CP/SAT solver.
 Moreover, as in [2], this code may serve as a building block for PSTN risk-aware / chance-constrained DC-checking, which could be integrated in the planner as well.